Lewis Lee Hawkins

 Lt.
-Colonel Lewis Lee Hawkins (8 August 1930 – 2 June 1973) was a United States military aide to Iran who was assassinated.
-Vahid Afrakhteh, a founding member of Peykar, was captured and confessed to the assassination.
-Many sources attributed this assassination to the People's Mujahedin of Iran.
+Colonel Lewis Lee Hawkins (August 8, 1930 – June 2, 1973) was a United States military aide to Iran.
+He was killed by Vahid Afrakhteh, one of the founders of Peykar Afrakhteh was later caught and admitted to the killing.
+Nevertheless, some sources incorrectly attribute the assassination to the People's Mojahedin of Iran.

 Early life

-Hawkins was born to Herman and Mary Hawkins in Chicago on 8 August 1930.
-He graduated from Plymouth High School and enlisted in South Carolina Presbyterian college on a basketball scholarship.
+Hawkins was born to Herman and Mary Hawkins in Chicago on August 8, 1930.
+He graduated from Plymouth High School and enlisted in South Carolina Presbyterian College on a basketball scholarship.
 He graduated in 1952 and joined the United States Army as a second Lieutenant.
 Hawkins later obtained a master's degree in Business Administration from Syracuse University.

 In the 1970s Hawkins became the Director of the Department of Finance at U.S. Army Finance School at Indiana.
-In 1972 Hawkins was assigned to be the deputy chief in U.S. Military Assistance Advisory Group to the Imperial Iranian Armed Forces in Iran.
+In 1972 Hawkins was assigned to be the deputy chief in the U.S. Military Assistance Advisory Group to the Imperial Iranian Armed Forces in Iran.
 He lived with his wife and children in the Abbasabad district.

 Assassination

-On June 2, 1973 Hawkins was walking to the street corner to be picked up by his driver when two terrorists riding on a motorcycle shot him at point blank range, killing him instantly.
+On June 2, 1973, Hawkins was walking to the street corner to be picked up by his driver when two terrorists riding on a motorcycle shot him at point blank range, killing him instantly.
 Hawkins' wife rushed outside to see his body in a pool of blood.
+He was 42 years old at the time.
 The terrorists immediately fled the scene and were not captured.

 According to an American military advisor, Hawkins was killed "by an Iranian terrorist".
 The assassination seemed to have been motivated by political considerations.
-Although there were two witnesses, assassins were wearing motorcycle helmets and could not be identified.
-Some GOI officials believed the group responsible to be left-wing and Iraq-supported, while others suspected Mujahedin-e-Khalq.
+Although there were two witnesses, the assassins were wearing motorcycle helmets and could not be identified.
+Some GOI officials believed the group responsible to be left-wing and Iraq-supported, while others suspected The Mojahedin-e-Khalq.

-On May 11, 1976, the Washington Post reported that in January of that year, "nine terrorists convicted of murdering the three American colonels… were executed.
-The leader of the group, Vahid Afrakhteh, one of the founders of Peykar (Marxist group that broke off from Mujahedin-e-Khalq) stated that he personally killed col. Lewis Lee Hawkins in Tehran in 1973.
-The 2006 US State Department report blamed "a Marxist element of the MEK" for killing American security advisers in Iran in the 1970s, however, the 2007 report blamed these killings on the MEK itself.
-The State Department reports in 2010 and 2011 reported that the MEK assassinated Hawkins.
+On May 11, 1976, The Washington Post reported that in January of that year, "nine terrorists convicted of murdering the three American colonels… were executed."
+The leader of the group, Vahid Afrakhteh, one of the founders of Peykar (a Marxist group that broke off from Mujahedin-e-Khalq), stated that he personally killed Col. Lewis Lee Hawkins in Tehran in 1973.

-Nevertheless, some sources have said the People's Mujahedin of Iran (MEK) was responsible.